-When photographer Jordana Nicholson and her husband walked into the new master bedroom in her rental, she immediately knew that she wanted to upgrade the dull grey hue to white bedroom walls.
+When photographer Jordana Nicholson and her husband walked into the new main bedroom in her rental, she immediately knew that she wanted to upgrade the dull grey hue to white bedroom walls.
 “We really wanted to brighten it up and we felt that the current color was limiting our décor options,” she explains.
 So the couple went to their landlord to plead their case—and since they were looking to change it to a fresh, bright white paint, it wasn’t an issue.
-Here’s how the couple made this master bedroom feel like home:
+Here’s how the couple made this main bedroom feel like home:

 Choosing the Perfect Color

 “We wanted to brighten up the space while giving the room a fresh coat of paint, that’s why we went with Whipped.
 It’s not too cool and not too warm, it’s the perfect shade of white.
 Plus, since we weren’t opting for a crazy, polarizing color, our landlord, who is a friend of ours, was totally game to let us revamp the space.
 White bedroom walls were a nice little upgrade for the room.”